-Make sure your tags are set up and populating correctly.
-If a is set in another time zone or a day off, MailChimp may not recognize that the items were posted before the next campaign is triggered.
+<pubDate>is set in another time zone or a day off, Mailchimp may not recognize that the items were posted before the next campaign is triggered.

-Below is an example of the correct setup for your RSS feed.
-The is in English.
+Here is an example of the correct setup for your RSS feed.
+The

 We pull in the date for any of these tags, in this order: 'pubDate', 'pubdate', 'published', 'created', 'updated', 'date.'
 If you set your campaign to daily, it will send posts from the last 24 hours before it was triggered; from the last seven days for weekly; and for the last 30 days for monthly.

 When you first set up an RSS Campaign, we'll show the last post as a preview example if you haven't added an article in a few days.